testomuli/Oskari-web-nextjs/_content/blog/2020-05-26-Oskari_embedded_maps.md

 ---
 layout: post
-title:  "Testing Oskari embedded maps" excerpt : "How easy it is to create your own embedded map to your web site?
-So easy!"
+title: 'Testing Oskari embedded maps'
+excerpt: 'How easy it is to create your own embedded map to your web site?
+So easy!'
 date: 2020-05-26 13:00:00 +0300
 categories: [news]
-tags: blog
+tags: ['blog']
 ---

 # How easy it is to create your own Oskari based map?

 In this blog post Jan Lindbom, the CPO/CTO in Sitowise Ltd explains to how to create a light weight map service with Oskari.
 We shall try to do what he instructs.

 ## 1. Access to Oskari

 _“You have to have an access to a Oskari platform that offers the possibility to publish maps,”_ he starts.

 So go to a service like [Paikkatietoikkuna](https://kartta.paikkatietoikkuna.fi/?lang=en), [Suomi.fi-maps](https://www.maanmittauslaitos.fi/asioi-verkossa/suomifi-kartat) or similar.

 You can also try this with [Oskari demo](https://demo.oskari.org/), but remember it will erase all saved information every day.